How to create customer personas: 5 steps + template

 Now that you understand your customers’ pain points and goals, it’s time to create a really clear picture of how your products and customer support team can help.
 As part of this step, you’ll need to stop thinking about your brand in terms of features and dig deep to analyze the benefits you offer to customers.
 Ask yourself questions for each of the pain points and goals collected:

 How can we help?
-Capture that in one clear sentence and add it to your persona template.
+Capture that in one clear sentence and add it to your consumer personas template.

 What are customers' main purchasing obstacles?
 And how can you help overcome them?